-The Independent Investigations Bureau is a government agency that has the status of being a specialized police force.
+The Bureau of Independent Investigations (French: Bureau des enquêtes indépendantes, hereinafter referred to as the "BEI") is a government agency that is a specialized police service.
 It has powers under the Police Act.
-The agency investigates events where a person is seriously injured, is injured by a firearm, or has died as during the course of a police intervention.
+The agency investigates events where a person dies, sustains a serious injury or is injured by a firearm used by a police officer during a police intervention or while the person is in police custody.
 It is also responsible for investigating any criminal allegations made by Indigenous peoples against a police officer.

-Although reporting to the Minister of Public Safety, the Independent Investigations Bureau maintains an arm's length relationship with the Quebec government in its operations and is not subordinate to the state or any police force in Quebec.
+Although reporting to the Minister of Public Safety, the Bureau of Independent Investigations maintains an arm's length relationship with the Quebec government in its operations and is not subordinate to the state or any police service in Quebec.
 This autonomy helps to foster public confidence.

-For the purpose of carrying out its mission, the BEI officers and investigators are peace officers and therefore have the powers and duties arising from that status.
+For the purpose of carrying out its mission, the BEI investigators are peace officers and, therefore, have the powers and duties arising from that status.

 In accordance with the Police Act, the organization investigates various events throughout Québec.
-At no time can the BEI, on its own initiative, decide to conduct an investigation, since all its files are referred to it by the police.
-The BEI cannot accept complaints from the public or investigate at the request of a citizen.
+At no time can the BEI, on its own initiative, decide to conduct an investigation.

 Shed light on events